ConvivioTeam/cookbook/business_operation_recipe/brand_guidelines/content-publishing.md

 ### Cookbook Pages

 Our primary audience for the Cookbook is the rest of our team, but we choose to make it open for transparency, and in case others find it useful.
-Therefore, write as if you're addressing a new colleague who has just started with us and needs to learn all this stuff, but doesn't know any of the inhouse jargon or jokes.
+Therefore, write as if you're addressing a new colleague who has just started with us and needs to learn all this stuff, but doesn't know any of the in-house jargon or jokes.

 Think about structure and findability - what are pages going to be called, where will they be put in the menu structure?